wenchieh/eaglemine/README.md

 About
 ========================
 **EagleMine** is a novel tree-based mining approach to recognize and summarize the micro-clusters in the heatmap.
+EagleMine:
+  - automatic summarization: automatically summarizes the heatmap derived from correlated graph features, and recognizes node groups forming disjointed dense areas as human vision does;
+  - effectiveness: detects interpretable groups, and outperforms the baselines, achieving better performance both in quantitative (i.e., code length for compact model description) and qualitative (i.e., consistent with vision-based judgment) comparisons;
+  - anomaly detection: spots, and even explains anomalies on real data by identifying suspicious micro-clusters, and achieves higher accuracy compared with the state-of-the-art methods;
+  - scalable: EagleMine is scalable, with nearly linear time complexity in the number of graph nodes, and can deal with more correlated features in multi-dimensional space.

 >   Inspired by the mechanism of human vision and cognitive system,
     **EagleMine** detects and summarizes micro-clusters (dense blocks) in the heatmap with a hierarchical